By Matilda Dennis Quaicoe

 The irrigation system – that is designed of shallow tubewells, petrol pumps, and a pressurized PVC pipe conveyance system – permits lifting ground water resources that are available year-round and distributes water to the fields with zero losses.

-“The relatively low investment costs make this a very attractive opportunity for farmers to intensify agriculture and significantly increase their income”, says Professor Henry Igbadun, the national coordinator from the TAAT-WEC program in Nigeria.
+“The relatively low investment costs make this a very attractive opportunity for farmers to intensify agriculture and significantly increase their income”, says Professor Henry Igbadun, the national coordinator of the TAAT-WEC program in Nigeria.

 “Farmers now cultivate rice as a second crop during the dry season, but possibilities for cultivating alternative and more lucrative crops – such as tomatoes and other vegetables – are numerous,” he added.